 Tremolo on the other hand is described as the “periodic changes in the loudness or the amplitude of the tone”.
 This is similar to Amplitude Modulation or AM.

-Within reasonable limits, Vibrato can be a desired characteristic of human voice, as it can add expression and richness to it.
+Within reasonable limits, vibrato can be a desired characteristic of the human voice, as it can add expression and richness to it.

 Back To Tremolo Bars

 Fender marketed Stratocaster with a Tremolo arm or bar.
-While he named it as a Tremolo arm, the attached bridge actually produces Vibrato effect, causing a lot of confusion in the guitar world.
+While he named it a Tremolo arm, the attached bridge actually produces the vibrato effect, causing a lot of confusion in the guitar world.

-In the assembly, there is a floating bridge resting on two numbers of face mounted posts.
-The arrangement has two spring on the underside to keep it in place by proving required counter force.
-By applying pressure to the bar, the bridge can tilt either forward or in backward direction, making strings loose or tight.
-As explained above, the pitch or frequency of the sound produced depends on length, mass (thickness) or tension of the string.
+In the assembly, there is a floating bridge resting on two numbers of face-mounted posts.
+The arrangement has two springs on the underside to keep it in place by proving the required counterforce.
+By applying pressure to the bar, the bridge can tilt either forward or in the backward direction, making strings loose or tight.
+As explained above, the pitch or frequency of the sound produced depends on the length, mass (thickness), or tension of the string.

-Increase in tension of the string, increases the pitch and decrease reduces it.
+An increase in tension of the string increases the pitch and a decrease reduces it.

 Conclusion

-We hope that this article on how does an electric guitar work has provided you with sufficient initial insights about the functioning of the electric guitars, pickups and other electrical components.
-Also you have been introduced to the impact of harmonics and dynamic characteristics on the quality of sound produced.
-If you would like us to write articles on specific items, do write to us on [email protected].
-You can also read the following related articles
+We hope that this article on how an electric guitar works have provided you with sufficient initial insights into the functioning of electric guitars, pickups, and other electrical components.
+Also, you have been introduced to the impact of harmonics and dynamic characteristics on the quality of sound produced.
+Please comment if you have any clarifications or would like us to cover some more articles.